 - All sites really do use the same codebase with no variation, just different data.

-If any of those is not the case, discrete projects will be a better long term plan.
+If any of those isn’t the case, discrete projects are a better long term plan.